isomerpages/mpa-seathedifference/_for-students/Internships @ MPA/Engineering and Operations.md

 description: ""
 third_nav_title: Internships @ MPA
 ---
-Digitalisation is the future for the maritime industry.
-Operations are vital to keep the industry going round the clock.
-Be ready to unlock your fullest potential with the immersive internship experience here at MPA.
+As the maritime industry moves towards digitalisation, efficient operations are crucial to keep it running 24/7.
+Prepare to unleash your full potential with MPA's immersive internship experience and be at the forefront of this exciting transformation.

 Check out our current available internship placements below: